 The target population is represented by all establishments producing some of Canada's leading minerals, including but not limited to iron ore, diamonds, gold, aluminum, salt, potash, gypsum and lime.

-The Monthly Mineral Production Survey is administered as part of the Integrated Business Statistics Program (IBSP) and conducted online using a secure electronic questionnaire portal, beginning with the January 2020 data collection.
+The Monthly Mineral Production Survey questionnaire has undergone a full redesign since its transfer to Statistics Canada from Natural Resources Canada in August 2018.
+Formerly a paper questionnaire, the Monthly Mineral Production Survey is now administered as part of the Integrated Business Statistics Program (IBSP) and conducted online using a secure electronic questionnaire portal.

-The survey measures, among other things, production and shipments of metallic and non-metallic minerals, as well as production capacity utilization.
-During the survey redesign process in 2018, provincial and territorial partners were invited to provide input and feedback on the new content.
+The redesigned questionnaire integrates new concepts to the core components of the original questionnaire.
+For example, the survey now measures values of shipments, in thousands of dollars, as well as production capacity utilization.
+During the survey redesign process, provincial and territorial partners were invited to provide input and feedback on the new content.
 The questionnaire was also tested in the field with survey participants in both official languages.